ulieth/charity-dapp-docs/smart-contract/structure.md

 This section provides a detailed overview of how the Anchor program is organized, including file structure, module organization, and code architecture patterns.

+## Why Program Structure Matters

+A well-organized smart contract structure is crucial for several reasons:

+**Security**: Clear separation of concerns makes it easier to audit and verify that each component handles only its intended responsibilities, reducing attack surfaces.

+**Maintainability**: Modular code organization allows developers to understand, modify, and extend specific functionality without affecting other parts of the system.

+**Reusability**: Common utilities, error handling, and validation logic can be shared across different instructions, reducing code duplication and potential bugs.

+**Clarity**: When dealing with financial transactions and user funds, every component's purpose must be immediately clear to prevent costly mistakes.

 ## Directory Structure

+The program follows a clean modular structure that separates different concerns:

 ```
 anchor/programs/charity/src/